mathesh-me/argocd-prep-guide/argocd/argocd-auto-sync/auto-sync.md

 - Click on the `Applications` tab.
 - Click on the Application.
 - Click on the `Settings` tab.
-- Enable the `Auto-Sync` toggle button.
+- Just Enable the `Auto-Sync` toggle button.

 ---

 ## Auto Prune in Argo CD

-Let's say we enabled auto-sync in Argo CD.
+Let's say **we enabled auto-sync in Argo CD.
 And Argo CD synced the application with the source repository.
 If we delete any resource from the source repository now, that resource will not be deleted from the cluster.
-To delete the resources from the cluster, we have to enable auto-prune in Argo CD.
+To delete the resources from the cluster, we have to enable auto-prune in Argo CD**.
 By default, auto-prune is disabled in Argo CD.

 ### How to Enable Auto Prune?